A Luxurious Complex Fit for a King in Caserta

 History of the Royal Palace in Caserta

 The construction of the palace started in 1752, on the orders of Charles VII of Bourbon, king of Naples.
-His aim was to give to his kingdom a court able to compete in beauty with those of France (Versailles) and Madrid. he could have
+His aim was to give to his kingdom a court able to compete in beauty with those of France (Versailles) and Madrid.

 The King was immediately taken with the royal palace’s architectural plans prepared by Luigi Vanvitelli.
 However, Carlo VII was to become king of Spain in 1759 and never lived at the complex.

 The construction of the palace still took place and was completed for Carlo’s son, Ferdinand IV.
 Works on the royal palace and its surroundings were completed in 1780, under the supervision of Vanvitelli’ son, who took over after his father’s death.

 Once finished the palace boasted a total of 1,200 rooms, a large royal theater, and more than two dozen apartments.
 The theater had been designed to resemble the theater San Carlo of Naples, still today one of the most renowned opera houses in the world.
 It is not only the palace, but the whole complex to hit visitors with its size and majesty: to make place for it, many people had to be dislodged and business relocated, as it happened to San Leucio, which turned from silk manufacturing firm to park pavilion .

 The Palace was built on a rectangular plan that measured 247 meters by 184.
 The four sides of the complex are connected by orthogonal arms forming four courtyards.
 The forecourt of the complex had plenty of buildings that matched the palace and, behind them, several more buildings were constructed and eventually assigned to administration.

 In the past, several of these structures were used as military barracks, a duty they also held during World War Two, when US troops were stationed there.